A Wanderer's Guide To Chiang Mai, Thailand

 • High tourist to local ratio (I recognise I’m also adding to the problem)

-If you’re in town for just a couple of nights, I’d honestly keep it simple and book a hotel, you’ll spend most of your time out in the city anyway.
+If you’re in town for just a couple of nights, I’d honestly keep it simple and book a hotel, you’ll spend most of your time out wandering the city anyway.

 If you’re staying three nights or more, it’s worth looking at the huge range of Airbnbs: they’re generally very affordable, usually come with decent Wi‑Fi and basic kitchen setups.